massimocaprinali/cloud-foundry-public/depapps.md

 ### A sample manifest.yml file

-The following example shows a manifest file for a Node.js application that uses the built-in community Node.js buildpack in {{site.data.keyword.Bluemix_notm}}.
+The following example shows a manifest file for a Node.js application that uses the built-in community Node.js buildpack in {{site.data.keyword.cloud_notm}}.

 ```
 ---